Chenai Erissery / Yam Curry

 - This is the main masala for this curry.

 - In a kadai, add enough coconut oil, splutter mustard seeds.
 And then add urad dal, saute until it turns golden brown.
-Then add curry leaves, shredded coconut and roast the coconut until it turns golden brown.

 - Add this into the yam and coconut mixture.